Bourbon Bacon and Pecan Pie

 - 1/4 tsp salt

 - 1 cup whipped cream

-- Place crust in pie plate on foil-lined baking sheet.
+- Preheat oven to 325°.
+Place crust in pie plate on foil-lined baking sheet.
 Prick bottom all over with fork; refrigerate.

 - Meanwhile, cook bacon until crisp.
 Drain on paper towel–lined plate.
 Crumble into pieces; set 2 tbsp aside.
 Toss remaining bacon with pecans; arrange in pie crust.